Clinical Nutrition System

 Triple-Action Sunflower Science

-The Essential Plus System is built around a differentiated "triple-action" sunflower ingredient platform — a single botanical source delivering three clinically relevant mechanisms: high-quality protein, prebiotic arabinoxylan fiber, and chlorogenic acid.
+The SunRise Nutrition System is built around a differentiated "triple-action" sunflower ingredient platform — a single botanical source delivering three clinically relevant mechanisms: high-quality protein, prebiotic soluble fiber, and chlorogenic acid.

 Sunflower Protein